 Vishu is the new year for Malayalis according to the lunar calendar, marking the transit of sun into the Aries constellation.
 Read more about it here –All About Vishu .

 As typical of many south Indian breakfast dishes, it is vegan.
-There are 3 main ingredients – rice, coconut, and cumin.
+There are just 3 ingredients – rice, coconut, and cumin.
 Optionally you can add a pinch of dry ginger powder or cardamom.
 There are 2 main variations of this dish – sweet and savory.
 The only difference is the presence a sweetener like of sugar or jaggery.
 I prefer mine on the savory side, but if you are looking for a sweet version add sugar or grated jaggery to it towards the end of cooking.

-To soak or not?
+To Soak or Not?

-For this dish, rice is cooked in coconut milk.
+In simple terms Vishu Katta is rice is cooked in coconut milk.
 Traditionally milk extracted from 1 coconut is used to cook about 1 to 1 ½ C rice.
 If you like to try the traditional methods here is how to extract coconut milk at home.
 While cooking the rice thin coconut milk is used so as not to separate the essential oils.
 Thick coconut milk or coconut cream is used to flavor once the desired consistency is reached.

 Use the above guide as a reference when reconstituting from powdered coconut milk as well.

-Tip ?? : Stir the rice often while cooking.
+Stir the rice often while cooking.
 Increase the frequency as the mix thickens.

-Rice, coconut and cumin is a flavor combination that you will encounter time and again in Kerala and Kongan recipes.
+Rice, coconut, and cumin is a flavor combination that you will encounter time and again in Kerala and Kongan recipes.
 It just goes well together and I suspect that cumin is used as a digestive aid as well.
 You could add a pinch of dry ginger or powdered cardamom as well.
 These other spices are more suited when making a sweeter version of the dish.
-I stick to just cumin as mine tends to the on the savory side.
+I stick to just cumin as mine tends to be on the savory side.

-The cooked vishu katta is transferred into a pan and cooling ?
+The cooked vishu katta is transferred into a pan and cooling.